Wickham railway station, New South Wales: Opening and operations

 In the years after Honeysuckle station's closure, Newcastle's population and urban development grew.
-As a response, two new stations on the Newcastle railway line were built, as Honeysuckle was demolished, to address the growing demand for transport – Civic, which was built around 600 meters to the east, and Wickham, which was built 400 meters to the west.
+As a response, two new stations on the Newcastle railway line were built, as Honeysuckle was demolished, to address the growing demand for transport – Civic, which was built around 600 metres to the east, and Wickham, which was built 400 metres to the west.
 Wickham station was opened on 9 February 1936, two months after Civic station was opened.
 The station housed an important signal box, located at the station's eastern end, which controlled the entire length of the Newcastle railway line from Newcastle to Hamilton, where the signal box at Hamilton Junction takes over.
 The original signal box was built in 1928, and replaced in 1965 with a two-storey fibro signal box that was recognised as Australia's first television-equipped level crossing, being equipped with a closed-circuit television link between the box and the level crossing at Stewart Avenue, located at the station's western end.

 The station's structure remained largely the same for the rest of the 20th century.
 In 1992, a footbridge connecting the two platforms across the tracks, also located at the station's eastern end, was built, allowing access between the platforms.
 In 2007, a number of changes were made as part of the New South Wales Government's Newcastle Rail Corridor Project, a refurbishment campaign across the railway line designed to extend the life of the Newcastle railway line, described by contemporary media as a "backflip" for the Iemma Government, whom originally planned to close the line altogether.
 The changes included an extension of the station's southern platform to fit eight-car trains bound for Newcastle, new entrances to the station via the level crossing at Stewart Avenue, and an upgrade of the CCTV system at the crossing assisting the signal box.